Sewing Machine Repairs and Service

 When we can't repair your sewing machine it's because it's so old we can no longer get the parts or we don't think it's worth spending your brass on it.

-Since the 1970's Dad sent meself and my brother Steve on no end of training courses all over the country
+Since the 1970's Dad sent my brother Steve and I on no end of training courses all over the country

 I remember the first one he sent me on was in Luton.
 I travelled down there from Manchester on a National Express coach and I stayed at the Cresta Hotel and then spent the week learning how to repair the latest electronic Viking 6690.